J-Mitko/sun-forecast-metering-app/README.md

 # sun-forecast-metering-app
-This app will try to get date for clear-sky direct solar radiation at surface forecast
+This app will try to get data for clear-sky direct solar radiation at surface forecast